dyingpotato890/memoir/README.md

 # memoir

 A minimal photo album link hub built with React, TypeScript, Supabase, and Tailwind CSS.
-Each event groups multiple album links with per-link click tracking.
+Organize multiple photo albums by events, and track engagement with per-link click counters.